- Just be yourself

 Break the rules and procedures

-In a software house, there are no strict, rigid corporate policies that are forced.
+In a software development company, there are no strict, rigid corporate policies that are forced.
 Rules at the workplace should support rather than inhibit good work and should be the same for everyone.
 That is why you will not find any complicated approval procedures, intricate organizational structures, or long decision-making processes here.
 The rules apply equally to everyone, and everyone is on the same level, so there is no distance between coworkers.
 Everyone is straightforward and calls each other by name.
 No artificiality - we keep everything simple.

 What else can you expect?
 The agile approach to software development and frameworks such as Scrum - these two are foundations of working in a software house.
 It means you can be sure your team will be a self-organized and cross-functional crew, which bases its work on sprint planning sessions, test-driven development, and regular keep-up meetings.